macma80/dagster_pipeline/README.md

     ```

 3. Ensure that your MySQL database is up and running.
-   1. If it doesn't exist, create MySQL table `nodes`
+   1. If it doesn't exist, create MySQL table `nodes`.
+Note that the `PRIMARY KEY` for this table is the column B (and row 2) from the Excel file.
+Column A (and row 1) is added to the table, but it is treated as an extra node feature.
     ```bash
     CREATE TABLE nodes (
         id CHAR(10) PRIMARY KEY,